Frequently Asked Questions

 Important facts about the FSC are that the fibres in the product – your logs – can be traced back through the production process and that they meet the demands set for FSC labelling at all stages.

-A. We deliver your logs by volume which is a fairer and more constant measure than weight.
+We deliver your logs by volume which is a fairer and more constant measure than weight.
 The weight of wood reduces as it dries out due to the seasoning process.
 Heavy wood is wet wood that doesn’t burn well.
 Buying by volume ensures you and everyone else get the same amount of logs.

-The amount that you buy can be influenced by your budget and by your storage space and how often you plan to use your stove.
+The amount that you buy can be influenced by your budget, your storage space and how often you plan to use your stove.

 With the option to buy up to 10m3, we think there is a load size to suit most people.
-Remember that when stacked it takes up less space.
+Remember that when stacked logs take up less space.

-We also sell handy size nets of logs and kindling.
+We also sell handy size nets of logs and kindling and barrow bags.

 A. We recommend having your chimney swept and inspected by a professional chimney sweep who is qualified and registered, particularly if you have not used the chimney before, or if it has been used for a gas fire in the past.

-Lanarkshire – Glasgow and surrounding areas, East Kilbride, Edinburgh
+Lanarkshire – Glasgow and surrounding areas, East Kilbride, Edinburgh, West Lothian, Falkirk.

 North Lanarkshire– Abronhill, Airdrie, Bonkle, Bargeddie, Bellshill, Bothwell, Calderbank, Cardowan, Caldercruix, Castle Cary, Cumbernauld, Chapelhall, Chryston, Cleland, Coatbridge, Condorrat, Croy, Greengairs, Kildrum, Kilsyth, Moodiesburn, Mossend, Motherwell, Muirhead, Newarthill, Newmains, Overtown, Rochsoles, Salsburgh, Shotts, Stepps, Uddingston, Wishaw